A Beginner’s Guide To Understanding Stock Market Risk and Expected Returns

 If you’ve followed my advice on #s 1 to 6, there’s no need to check your 401K.
 Let it go and focus on something in your life you can control.

 You can’t beat the market but don’t let it beat you up either.
 Have a long-term horizon, take appropriate risks, be well-diversified, and minimize your investment fees.
-At that point, step away and focus on your life.
+At that point, find something else to worry about.